 In order to minimize the negative thinking that can be an effect of childhood trauma, teachers can provide a great deal of supportive feedback.
 Students who have dealt with trauma can be more easily discouraged by failures in the classroom.
 By always providing feedback – positive feedback – teachers can provide encouragement that can help immensely with students who are struggling emotionally.

-Perhaps the best and most effective thing that a teacher can do to help students with trauma is creating an environment that is safe, loving, and welcoming.
+Perhaps the best and most effective trauma-informed teaching strategy that a teacher can utilize to help students with trauma is creating an environment that is safe, loving, and welcoming.
 This means showing genuine love for them every day and being truly interested in getting to know them.
 When you have invested the time necessary in the relationships with each and every student, they will feel loved, safe, and included.
 This can provide the support they need to cope with the traumatic situations that have, unfortunately, happened in their young lives.